space0ut/Duckuino/README.md

 ```diff
 - DEPENDENCY: https://github.com/NicoHood/HID (*IMPORTANT!*)
 ```
+Download HID-Project from: https://github.com/NicoHood/HID/archive/master.zip and add it to Arduino Library.

 ###NOTE: You should update the Arduino IDE to the latest version for better cross-platform compatibility!
 (Or use the Arduino Create Web IDE)

 ###Commands: https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript